pavelsust/MoreApps/README.md

 License
 =======

 Licensed under the MIT License.
-See the [LICENSE.md](LICENSE.md) file for more details.
+See the [LICENSE](LICENSE) file for more details.